nayowl/school_district_analysis/README.md

 <sub>Figure 4 District Summary After Replacement  </sub>

-Based on Figure 3 and Figure 4 above, there is  some difference in the district summary before and after replacement :
+Below are the differences found  in the district summary before and after replacement, based on Figure 3 and Figure 4 above, :

 •	The average math score decreased 0.1 point to 78.9 from 79